 Phenols Contribute Greatly to the Health Benefits of Cranberries

-Cranberries are incredibly healthy with plenty of vitamin C and fiber, but some of their most amazing health-promoting properties are due to the fact they are rich in phenols (also known as phenolic acids).
+Cranberries are incredibly healthy with plenty of vitamin C and fiber.
+However, some of their most amazing health-promoting properties are because they’re rich in phenols (also known as phenolic acids).

-Phenols are protective phytonutrients found only in unprocessed “whole” plant-foods that have tremendous anti-aging, disease-fighting and cancer-preventing properties.
-According to the Journal of Agricultural and Food Chemistry, cranberries had a higher phenol concentration than any of the twenty commonly eaten fruits studied, including more phenols than red grapes, apples, strawberries or blueberries.
-And by the way, phenols are also found in abundance in wine and contribute greatly to wine’s cardio-protective reputation.
+Phenols are protective phytonutrients that are in unprocessed “whole” plant-foods.
+They have tremendous anti-aging, disease-fighting and cancer-preventing properties.
+According to the Journal of Agricultural and Food Chemistry, cranberries had a higher phenol concentration than any of the twenty commonly eaten fruits studied.
+This included more phenols than red grapes, apples, strawberries or blueberries.
+And by the way, phenols are also in abundance in wine and contribute greatly to wine’s cardio-protective reputation.

 Clean Eating Healthy Dessert Recipe for the Holidays